Governing Board of the American Institute of Physics

 On motion of Mr. Davey it was voted:

-To propose to the Association of Scientific Apparatus Makers of America that it become, provide the Constitution is adopted as approved, a society associated with the Institute.
+To propose to the Association of Scientific Apparatus Makers of America that it become, provided the Constitution is adopted as approved, a society associated with the Institute.

 On motion it was voted: